Debt Consolidation Care

 Credit Score

 A statistical summarization of data contained in a credit report indicating an individual's creditworthiness.
-The most familiar type of credit score is known as the FICO score and is generally computed on the basis of the algorithm provided by Fair Isaac and Corporation.
-Another type of credit score named as Vantage score is expected to be launched from late 2006.
+The most familiar type of credit score is known as the FICO score and is generally computed on the basis of the algorithm provided by Fair Isaac Corporation.
+Another type of credit score called Vantage score was launched in late 2006.

 Credit Card

-One type of card made out of plastic issued by a bank which permits a consumer to purchase commodities up to a certain limit subject to payment at a later stage with an additional interest levied on the outstanding amount.
+A type of card made out of plastic issued by a bank or lender that permits a consumer to purchase commodities up to a certain limit, subject to payment at a later stage with interest.
 It is popularly known as plastic money.

 Credit Limit

-The maximal credit available on an individual's credit card or other types of credit account and is generally determined on the basis of past credit history.
+The maximal credit available on an individual's credit card or other type of credit account generally determined on the basis of the individual's past credit history.

 Credit Default Swap

-CDS buyer pays a fee to the CDS seller on condition, the seller would take the risk if the buyer defaults on the agreed account or debt item.
+A CDS buyer pays a fee to the CDS seller on the condition that the seller will take the risk if the buyer defaults on the agreed account or purchase.

 D